rafeca/rafeca.github.com/_posts/2012-06-20-why-python-rocks.markdown

 emails = [user['email'] for user in users]
 ```

-Of course something similar can be done in ruby, but after some weeks I felt comfortable with the idea or iterate over objects in an array without calling a specific object method:
+Of course something similar can be done in ruby, but after some weeks I felt comfortable with the idea of iterate over objects in an array without calling a specific object method:

 ```ruby
 users = [{name: 'John Doe', email: 'john@doe.com'},